 Section 251 Approval and Confidentiality Advisory Group (CAG)

 The purpose of CAG in reviewing a proposed studies application for Section 251 Approval is to ensure that the request for the transfer of patient identifiable data (patient names and addresses) by a trust to a third party is valid, without specific consent from the patient.
 A favourable opinion from the committee implies that there is a valid and public need for the survey to proceed and that data can be transferred without consent for this purpose only.

 Type 1 emergency department

-A major, consultant led A&E Department with full resuscitation facilities operating 24 hours a day, 7 days a week.
+A major, consultant led A&E Department with full resuscitation facilities and designated accommodation for the reception of A&E patients which operates 24 hours a day, 7 days a week.

 Type 3 emergency department